xmartlabs/stock/README.md

 ### Use different types for `Fetcher` and `SourceOfTruth`

 Sometimes you need to use different entities for Network and DB.
-For that case `Stock` provides the `StoreTypeMapper`, a class that transform one entity in the other.
+For that case `Stock` provides the `StoreTypeMapper`, a class that transforms one entity into the other.

-`StoreTypeMapper` is used in the `SourceOfTruth` vie the method `mapToUsingMapper`
+`StoreTypeMapper` is used in the `SourceOfTruth` via the method `mapToUsingMapper`

 ```dart
 class TweetMapper implements StoreTypeMapper<DbTweet, NetworkTweet> {